 (a) To show every item of food served and the total cost of each serving.

-(d) A total overview to show the date, time and location with cost of each purchase value of all cash payments, value of all cash deposited in the revaluation station and current cash balance
+(b) A total overview to show the date, time and location with cost of each purchase value of all cash payments.

 Certain data is held on the system to enable accurate operation.
 This includes your child’s name, class, photo, account balance and meal entitlement.
 This data will be handled under the guidelines of the data protection act and only used by parties directly involved with the implementation of the system.
 If you have any concerns or do not wish your child to be registered on the system please contact Mrs N Samuel, Director of Finance and Resources.